 READ MORE: 33% of Americans have used a cash advance app

-Why are apps like Albert better than payday loans?
+Apps like Albert are better than payday loans

+Apps like Albert, unlike payday loans, boast the advantage of having no interest charges or late fees, making them a more financially sound choice.
 Payday loans are designed to trap you in a debt cycle that is nearly impossible to escape.
-Payday lenders charge egregiously high interest rates (some as much as 600% or more!) for a short-term loan you repay from your next paycheck, and they have incredibly expensive fees.
+Payday lenders charge egregiously high interest rates (some as much as 600% or more!) for a short-term loan you repay from your next paycheck, and they have costly fees.
 Many payday loan borrowers are forced to roll over their loans or request payday loan extended payment plans.
-More than 90% of payday loan borrowers end up regretting their original payday loan.
+More than 90% of payday loan borrowers regret their original payday loan.

 On the other hand, apps like Albert are designed to help you build financial stability.
 They won’t allow you to borrow more than you can afford to pay back immediately.
 They rarely charge interest or fees.
 Eligibility is simple.
 And most of them offer extra services like banking, financial advice, etc.